 Assessment of allometric vs. allometry-free shape variation via heat maps

 In order to visualize and assess allometric shape variation in the full shape dataset, we created heatmaps showing the magnitude of landmark displacements using landvR functions [9, 17].
 We compared three different visualizations of allometry.
-First, using fitted allometric shapes estimated by Procrustes linear models (also using random permutations RRPP) across the entire sample.
+First, using fitted allometric shapes estimated by Procrustes linear models (also using random permutations as per RRPP) across the entire sample.
 However, variation characterized through ordination or allometric analysis provides summaries of parts of the variation, which do not always reflect actual specimens [9].
 We therefore also visualized the mean configurations of the smallest native species (the delicate mouse, Pseudomys delicatulus) and the largest (the giant white-tailed rat, Uromys caudimaculatus), as determined by mean centroid size.
 Third, to illustrate the similarity in shape variation along PC1 to the two previous visualizations of allometric variation, we visualized the hypothetical shapes for PC1 minimum and maximum.

 To compare the allometric shape change to the ‘isometry-free or ‘allometry-free’ shape variation, we produced heatmaps from the shape residual dataset visualizing the minimum and maximum hypothetical shapes for three different PC axes.
 First, we produced heatmaps for PC1 and PC2 to compare the allometry-free changes to the allometric cranial changes seen in the full shape dataset.
 We also visualized heatmaps for the shape residual PC2 without the four species of Notomys in order to assess the impact of their bipedal posture on the ordinated shape variation.